yamahigashi/unofficial-fabricengine-documents-ja/Source/DCCIntegrations/Maya/canvasscripting.rst

   - -m, -mayaNode: The name of the Canvas maya node
   - -e, -execPath: The path of the node inside of Canvas to operate on
-  - -n, -name: The name of the port to remove
+  - -n, -portName: The name of the port to remove

 .. code-block:: KL